worachat-dev/Burger-Bar-Restaurant-Website-2nd-Project-FED/README.md

 - **Worachat W, Dev.** - *Data Science, Engineering & Full Stack Dev.
 2024*
   [LinkedIn](https://www.linkedin.com/in/brainwaves-your-ai-playground-82155961/) | [GitHub](https://github.com/worachat-dev) | [Facebook](https://web.facebook.com/NutriCious.Thailand)

-## Acknowledgments

-I would like to thank "Zaxel" for providing clear guidance on for the bigmack tutorial with js, html and css code files.

 ---
 Thank you for visiting Burger Bar Cafe's website repository!